-Home » Recipes » Breakfast » Oatmeal » Blueberry Banana Protein Baked Oatmeal
+Home » Recipes » Breakfast » Oatmeal » Blueberry Banana Baked Protein Oatmeal

-Blueberry Banana Protein Baked Oatmeal
+Blueberry Banana Baked Protein Oatmeal

 What if you could have oatmeal for breakfast but not actually stand in front of the stove stirring it until it's done?
 I'm here for it.
 Especially during the summer.
+That’s why I’ve been loving this blueberry banana baked protein oatmeal—and I think you will too!

 Protein baked oatmeal on plate with fork